 Now that I’ve covered the options for permanent hair removal and reduction, I’d love to hear what YOU think.

 Have you tried any of the procedures or products above?
-What were your results?
+If so, what were your results?

 Please take my poll and share in the comments below!